“Gyulchatai” will not pass: what is the background to the scandal over the niqab in the Moscow metro

 13 September 2023 07: 48

-common sense, wear a dress of any length and color, but you need to show your face, though not to passers-by, but to security guards and police officers, if you don’t like it, take a taxi or stay at home, but the French are stupid by banning long dresses
+common sense, wear a dress of any length and color, but you need to show your face, not to passers-by, but to security guards and police officers, if you don't like it, take a taxi or stay at home, but the French made a fool of themselves by banning long dresses

 2. +9